Maine Black Bears football

-For information on all University of Maine sports, see Maine Black Bears.

 The Maine Black Bears football program is the intercollegiate American football team for the University of Maine located in the U.S. state of Maine.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Colonial Athletic Association.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Coastal Athletic Association.
 Maine's first football team was fielded in 1892.
 The team plays its home games at the 8,419 seat Alfond Stadium in Orono, Maine.